ziap/ziap.github.io/content/blog/polymorphism/index.md

 };
 ```

-You can even use a factory function to simplify the creation of shapes, but I
+You can even use factory methods to simplify the creation of shapes, but I
 think that designated initializers are good enough.
 One of the downsides of
 this approach is reduced type safety.
 There's nothing preventing you from
 accessing the radius of a square.
 If you know your union, then it's fine.
 But